-JIPYONG 10F, KT&G Seodaemun Tower 60 Chungjeong-ro, Seodaemun-gu Seoul 03740 Korea
+JIPYONG LLC 10F, KT&G Seodaemun Tower 60 Chungjeong-ro, Seodaemun-gu Seoul 03740 Korea

-Tel: +82 2 6200 1759 Email: sschoi@jipyong.com URL: www.jipyong.com/en
+Tel: +82 2 6200 1759

+Fax: +82 2 6200 0820

+Email: sschoi@jipyong.com

+URL: www.jipyong.com/en

-Mr. Seung Soo Choi is a Partner and Head of the IT/IP Practice Group at JIPYONG.
+Mr. Seung Soo Choi is a Partner and Head of the IT/IP Practice Group at JIPYONG LLC.
 Mr. Choi has advised and represented IT companies and start-ups on copyright, patent and IP cases and has also handled a variety of litigations over the last 20 years, covering civil, criminal and commercial cases.
-With his significant amount of working-level experience, he is recognised as the leading expert in the areas of intellectual properties and IT, patents, confidential business information, related to copyrights and trademarks.
+With his significant amount of working-level experience, he is recognised as the leading expert in the areas of intellectual property and IT, patents, confidential business information, related to copyrights and trademarks.

 Mr. Choi is well-acquainted with laws relating to cultural art and entertainment/media businesses and personal information protection.
-Mr. Choi actively participates in various academic societies and lectures courses on international entertainment law, motion pictures law, art law, data privacy law, communication law, media law at Chung-Ang University Law School.
+Mr. Choi actively participates in various academic societies and lectures courses on international entertainment law, motion pictures law, art law, data privacy law, communication law, and media law at Chung-Ang University Law School.
 Mr. Choi is also a well-recognised mediator in the area of entertainment at the Korean Commercial Arbitration Board.

-Mr. Choi is a member of the Korean bar and received a LL.B. from Seoul National University.
+Mr. Choi is a member of the Korean Bar and received an LL.B. from Seoul National University and the University of Pennsylvania.